 - Develop and provide written and oral reports to University leadership, staff and volunteer groups as necessary.

-- Drive efforts to connect alumni, families, and friends to the University and to each other through alumni chapters, affinity groups formed by common demographic and cultural attributes, reunion programming, and extensive local and regional volunteer opportunities.
+- Drive efforts to connect alumni, families, and friends to the University and to each other through alumni networks, affinity groups formed by common demographic and cultural attributes, reunion programming, and extensive local and regional volunteer opportunities.

 - Lead efforts to support the development of broad industry connections that support the successful – and mutually beneficial – placement of DU students and alumni.

-- Develop and maintains collaborative relationships and programs across campus including academic colleges, Admissions, Marketing and Communications, Athletics, and Student Affairs.
+- Develop and maintains collaborative relationships and programs across campus including academic colleges, Admissions, Marketing and Communications, Athletics, and Student Affairs

 - Partner with the Senior Vice Chancellor for Advancement on major projects and initiatives in support of departmental objectives and university department, college, and overall goals.